clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dlrs/dlrs.rst

 Kubeflow multi-node benchmarks
 ******************************

 The benchmark workload runs in a Kubernetes cluster.
-The tutorial uses `Kubeflow`_ for the Machine Learning workload deployment on three nodes.
+The guide uses `Kubeflow`_ for the Machine Learning workload deployment on three nodes.

 .. warning::

    If you choose the Intel® MKL-DNN or Intel® MKL-DNN-VNNI image, your platform must support the Intel® AVX-512 instruction set.
-Otherwise, an *illegal instruction* error may appear, and you won’t be able to complete this tutorial.
+Otherwise, an *illegal instruction* error may appear, and you won’t be able to complete this guide.

 Kubernetes setup